Partitewise Entanglement: Partitewise entanglement extension

+Clearly, any pure state $|\psi\ra^{A_1A_2\cdots A_k}$ is not $k$-partitewise entanglement extendable.
+The methods in Eqs.~\eqref{purification1} and \eqref{purification2} are also valid for the multipartite case (notice that, up to local unitary operation, $|\Psi\ra^{ABC}$ in Eq.~\eqref{purification1} coincides with $|\Phi\ra^{ABC}$ in Eq.~\eqref{purification2} indeed).
+This leads to the following theorem.

-\begin{theorem} $\rho\in\mS^{A_1A_2\cdots A_k}$ is $k$-partitewise entanglement extendable iff there exist two mixed reduced single states, and it is genuinely $k$-partitewise entanglement extendable iff it is a mixed state without pure reduced state. \end{theorem}
+\begin{theorem} $\rho\in\mS^{A_1A_2\cdots A_k}$ is $k$-PWEE iff $\rho$ has at least one bipartite mixed reduced state that contains two mixed reduced states (if $k=2$, $\rho$ is a mixed state that contains two mixed reduced states), and it is S$k$-PWEE iff it is a mixed state that contains no pure reduced state. \end{theorem}